Owner's Equity Definition and Examples (Plus How to Improve)

 Updated February 3, 2023

 Owner's equity is a financial term that anyone with assets may benefit from understanding.
 It can help you determine what you actually own and what your net value might be so you can make more informed decisions.
 Understanding the basic definition can improve your fundamental financial skills.

-In this article, we define owner's equity, outline how to calculate it and explain how you can improve your owner's equity.
+In this article, we explain the definition of owner's equity, show you how to calculate it, provide examples and explain how to improve your equity.